 You can create your own budget from scratch but the process can be pretty extensive and time-consuming.
 This is when budgeting tools come into place.
 They can make the budgeting process much easier and have a real impact on your finances.
 Nowadays, there are several tools that you can use to create a budget.

 Budgeting tools can be divided into three categories: spreadsheets, desktop software, and smartphone apps.
 Any of them can help you.
 The best budgeting tool is the one you are willing to use.
 It’s just a matter of finding the right one for you, depending on your own individual needs.

 Spreadsheets are the original budgeting tools.
-You can find pre-formatted spreadsheets such as Google Monthly Budget or Microsoft Excel Budget Templates.
-Hands-on methods like these in which you manually list your expenses and transactions can help you be more mindful about your spending.
+You can find pre-formatted spreadsheets such as a budgeting template in Google Sheets or Microsoft Excel.
+Hands-on methods like these in which you manually list your expenses and transactions can help you be more mindful of your spending.

 Creating spreadsheets can take some time but once they are created, the bulk of the work is done.
 From there, you just need to revisit here and there to make small tweaks when your spending habits or income changes.

 Budgeting software can be an amazing budgeting tool.
 This type of software helps you plan and allocate your spending.
 If you already spend time in front of the computer, budgeting software may be the way to go.
 It’s forward-thinking and streamlines the process, allowing you to stick to a budget and allocate money prior to spending it.